giuliom/GitFocal/README.md

 - Commit actions: cherry-pick, create tag at commit, copy commit hash
 - Toggle to hide submodule repositories from the Branches view

+### Remotes view

+- Groups remote-tracking branches by remote and shows recent commits for each branch
+- Filter remote branches by name from the view title
+- Checkout a remote branch as a new local branch or create a local branch from it
+- Fetch a specific remote, add remotes, and copy remote names or URLs
+- Branch actions include merge, rebase, cherry-pick, reset, tag-at-commit, and copy commit hash
+- Toggle to hide submodule repositories from the Remotes view

 ### Stashes view

 - Lists stashes per repository and expands each stash to show changed files
-- Apply, pop, rename, and delete stashes
+- Open diffs, apply, pop, rename, and delete stashes
 - Restore an individual file from a stash
-- Stash changes from the view title or stash all / staged / unstaged changes from SCM resource menus
+- Stash changes from the view title or stash all / staged / unstaged / selected changes from SCM resource menus
 - Toggle to hide submodule repositories from the Stashes view

 ### Tags view

 - Lists tags per repository with commit/date details, annotated-tag indicator, and origin sync status
+- Filter tags by name from the view title
 - Create lightweight or annotated tags at `HEAD`, another ref, or directly from a branch commit
 - Checkout, rename, delete, and delete remote tags
 - Push tags when they are missing on `origin` or point to a different commit there; matching tags are shown as already synced
 - Copy tag name or tagged commit hash

-### Top-level behavior
+### Shared behavior

-- View title commands for refresh, create branch, stash changes, create tag, and fetch all repositories
+- View title commands for refresh, create branch, add remote, stash changes, create tag, and fetch all repositories
+- Focused refresh and fetch-all keybindings for the SCM views
 - Auto-fetch on a configurable interval (default 5 min)
 - Auto-detects `git` or accepts an explicit path via `gitfocal.gitPath`